 However many Apple patents outline fascinating technologies that the company is working on or is interested in, and show the direction its products could take in the future.

 Here are some key Apple patents that give an insight into the kinds of technology Apple is hoping to use in its future products.
-You also can follow the links below to go to the patents that relate to the particular product you're looking for.
+You also can follow the links below to go to the patents that relate to the particular product you're most interested in.

 What Apple patents say about iPhone 6

-Many of Apple's patents could be applied to future versions of its iPhone.
+Many of Apple's patents could be applied to future versions of its iPhone, perhaps even the upcoming iPhone 6.
 Here are just a few of them.